 The Board has standing Compensation, Audit, and Governance and Nominating committees.
-The Board has affirmatively determined that each of the Company's current directors are considered independent directors in respect to each committee on which he or she serves, as determined under the Company's independence standards adopted in accordance with the applicable rules of the SEC and the NASDAQ Stock Market, Inc. In addition, the Board has determined that Abney S. Boxley III, George W. Logan and Raymond D. Smoot, Jr. are audit committee financial experts under applicable SEC rules.
+The Board has affirmatively determined that the Company's current directors are considered independent directors in respect to each committee on which he or she serves, as determined under the Company's independence standards adopted in accordance with the applicable rules of the SEC and NASDAQ.
+In addition, the Board has determined that Abney S. Boxley, III and Raymond D. Smoot, Jr. are audit committee financial experts under applicable SEC rules.
 The following table summarizes each committee.

 Committee Members Responsibilities Independence Compensation S. Frank Smith, Chair Nancy Howell Agee Abney S. Boxley, III J. Allen Layman Assists the Board in fulfilling its oversight responsibilities relating to the compensation of the Company's directors and executive officers.
-Each Member is Independent Audit Raymond D. Smoot, Jr., Chair Abney S. Boxley, III George W. Logan S. Frank Smith Reviews and assesses the Company's processes to manage financial reporting risk and to manage investment, tax, and other financial risks.
+Each Member is Independent Audit Raymond D. Smoot, Jr., Chair Abney S. Boxley, III S. Frank Smith T. Joe Crawford Reviews and assesses the Company's processes to manage financial reporting risk and to manage investment, tax, and other financial risks.
 It also reviews the Company's policies for risk assessment and steps management has taken to control significant risks, except those delegated by the Board to other committees.
-Each Member is Independent Governance and Nominating Maryellen F. Goodlatte, Chair Nancy Howell Agee J. Allen Layman George W. Logan Responsible for the oversight of a broad range of issues surrounding the composition and operation of the Board, including identifying individuals qualified to become Board members, recommending nominees for Board election, and recommending to the Board governance principles.
-It also provides assistance to the Board in the areas of committee member selection and rotation practices, evaluation of the overall effectiveness of the Board, and consideration of developments in corporate governance practices.
+Each Member is Independent Governance and Nominating Maryellen F. Goodlatte, Chair Nancy Howell Agee J. Allen Layman Responsible for the oversight of a broad range of issues surrounding the composition and operation of the Board, including identifying individuals qualified to become Board members, recommending nominees for Board election, and recommending to the Board governance principles.
+It also provides assistance to the Board in the areas of committee member selection and rotation practices, evaluation of the overall effectiveness of the Board and consideration of developments in corporate governance practices.
 Each Member is Independent